JohnnyJayJay/JohnnyJayJay.github.io/content/md/posts/combinatory-birdwatching.md

 f :: Int -> Int -> Int
 ```

-(a function taking an Int, returning another function taking an Int, returning an Int).
+(a function taking an `Int`, returning another function taking an `Int`, returning an `Int`).
+So, when you type `f 3 5` to calculate `3 + 5`, what actually happens is this:

+1. First, `f 3` is computed, the result of which is a new function (let's call it `f'`) with the signature `f' :: Int -> Int` and which is defined as `f' b = 3 + b`
+2. Then, `f' 5` is computed, returning `3 + 5`

+Thus, `f 3 5` is the same as `(f 3) 5`.
+And you could also "just" write `f 3`, which will give you a function adding 3 to any input.

 This has some useful and (mostly mathematically) interesting properties, such as uniformity (if something can work with a generic function of one parameter, it can work with a function of any amount of parameters).
 It also means that the previously defined combinators can be rewritten without lambdas:

 ```haskell